Keith Miller: Style and personality

 Miller often required a contest to retain interest in the game.
 He deplored Bradman's ruthless attitude towards annihilating the opposition and sometimes refused to try when Australia was in an unassailable position.
 At Southend in 1948, as the Australians scored a world record 721 runs in a single day against Essex, Miller, coming in to bat when the score was 2/364, allowed himself to be bowled first ball.
 Indeed, he "turned to the wicketkeeper and said: 'Thank God that's over.'"
 His teammate Sid Barnes said that if Miller "had the same outlook as Bradman or Ponsford he would have made colossal scores" and become "the statisticians' greatest customer".

 Miller never captained Australia in a Test, as his attitude to the game tended to alarm the authorities.
 About Miller, Ashley Mallett wrote, "He loved tradition, but hated convention.
 His unstructured way of playing and living would be anathema to cricketers now...
 He played as he fought the war, by impulse and mood."
 He sometimes set his field by saying to his players: "scatter".
 On another occasion, he is reported turned to his players, after being told that NSW was taking the field with one player too many, and asked for one player to volunteer to "piss off".

 A larger than life character, Miller is the subject of many stories, often apocryphal.
 One story had Don Bradman answering a knock on the door late one night to see Miller dressed in a dinner suit.
 Miller advised Bradman that, as demanded, he was in bed at curfew and was now going out.
-His relationship with Bradman was one riddled with friction and mutual antipathy, "... one a roundhead of massive influence, the other a cavalier and maverick".
+His relationship with Bradman was one riddled with friction and mutual antipathy, "one a roundhead of massive influence, the other a cavalier and maverick".
 As Bradman moved from batting hero and team captain to selector and administrator, his influence grew; this "... almost certainly cost Miller any chance of captaining his country".

 One night, following a duel with Messerschmitts in his Mosquito, he made an unauthorised detour over Bonn because it was Beethoven's birthplace and he was a lover of the classics.
 Despite his fame, Miller remained a humble man; when asked his favourite cricketing memory, he would recall no incident concerning himself, but "a South Australian team-mate walking onto Lord's to a thunderous ovation a few weeks after his release from a POW camp".
 The cricket broadcaster, John Arlott said "that for all the glamour that attached to Miller, he was staunch and unaffected as a friend".

-When asked how he managed to take seven wickets for just 12 runs against South Australia, Miller replied:

-There's three reasons, First, I bowled bloody well.
-Second, I, errr ... second ..." [pause].
-"You can forget about the other two reasons."